 - Join the Discord server.
 The Animation Guild Discord server has a #looking-for-job channel where you can share your availability.
 If you haven’t joined the Discord group, email us to get an invitation link.

 - File for unemployment.
 Visit https://edd.ca.gov to begin processing your unemployment claim.
 If you have any questions regarding the job classification changes, you can review the TAG information page and video at https://animationguild.org/new-changes-to-the-california-unemployment/.

 - Consider putting your membership on honorable withdrawal.
 While you are out of work, you have the option to put your membership on hold by taking an honorable withdrawal.
+Please note that going on honorable withdrawal can affect your opportunity to run for TAG office should you be interested in doing so.
 Send an email to firstname.lastname@example.org to start the process or learn more.

 - Know your dismissal pay rights.
 Depending on the length of time you’ve worked at the company, you may be entitled to dismissal pay.
 Learn more about what you can expect here: https://animationguild.org/dismissal-pay-what-you-need-to-know/

 - Sharpen your skills.
 While you’re looking for work, consider sharpening your skills by taking advantage of free training opportunities.
 Our partnership with EIDO includes free courses on storyboarding, After Effects and more.
 Visit https://animationguild.org/sharpen-your-skills/ for more details.
 Or sign up for free access to LinkedIn Learning, a perk offered through the IATSE Training Trust.
 Learn more at https://www.iatsetrainingtrust.org/lil.